eclipse-cyclonedds/cyclonedds/docs/manual/config/reporting-tracing.rst

 The *topic* and *plist* categories are useful only for particular classes of discovery failures.

-The *radmin* and *whc* categories only help in analysing the detailed behaviour of those two components and produce significant amounts of output.
+The *radmin* and *whc* categories only help in analysing the detailed behavior of those two components and produce significant amounts of output.

 The file location is set in the configuration: :ref:`OutputFile <//CycloneDDS/Domain/Tracing/OutputFile>`